Expertise: Compassion’s Ministry, Global Poverty, Holistic Child Development, Leadership, Wydick Research

 Wess was raised in Nielle, Ivory Coast West Africa as the son of missionaries from age 5 to 15.
 Although he lived among the Senufu tribe for 3 months out of each year, he spent the remainder of the year at a boarding school where he suffered verbal, physical and sexual abuse at the hands of the dorm parents and older students.
 He also saw most of his boyhood friends in the village die from preventable causes due to a lack of resources.

 Wess later lived in Haiti for 3-1/2 years while overseeing work for six relief and development organizations in that country.
 He has since spent 35 years traveling internationally, speaking and encouraging others toward ministry to children.
-Twenty of these years have been as President and CEO of Compassion.
+Twenty of these years were as President and CEO of Compassion.

 Wess believes it is possible to push extreme global poverty off this planet within our lifetime.
 “We have made tremendous progress in the last few years, and as more and more Christians become aware of our mandate to care for the poor, we can make even greater strides,” Wess says.
 “I believe that God is calling Compassion to be better equipped to handle tremendous growth…even to care for as many as 4 million children in Compassion’s near future.”